-Unfortunately this “Last Eden” is endangered – step by step poachers and loggers approach this pristine land.
+Unfortunately, this “Last Eden” is endangered – step by step poachers and loggers approach this pristine land.
 The area around the Goualougo Triangle still is mostly pristine, but if it will be logged, also Goualougo Triangle will change, even if left untouched.

-Republic of Congo is exotic country with diverse landscapes.
+The Republic of Congo is an exotic country with diverse landscapes.
 Most of the country is covered with pristine rainforest and in some parts of the country humans have never lived – and don’t live up to this day.

 Emerald Labyrinth is a scientist and adventurer’s chronicle of years exploring the rainforests of sub-Saharan Africa.
 The richly varied habitats of the Democratic Republic of the Congo offer a wealth of animal, plant, chemical, and medical discoveries.
 But the country also has a deeply troubled colonial past and a complicated political present.
 Author Eli Greenbaum is a leading expert in sub-Saharan herpetology—snakes, lizards, and frogs—who brings a sense of wonder to the question of how science works in the twenty-first century.